 For men, penetrative sex is more rewarding than masturbation alone.
-So it’s difficult for men to accept that the female experience is the reverse.
+So it’s difficult for men to accept that the experience of a responsive woman is the reverse.
 Men assume that the act of penetration is core to becoming sexually aroused.
 They fail to appreciate that intercourse is only arousing from the male perspective.
-Intercourse in the context of a relationship is not erotic for a woman.
+Intercourse is a mating act that has a social context for a woman.
+It is not an erotic act.
 There is no taboo, suspense or sexual tension.

 Men’s drive to penetrate inherently involves another person.
 But women do not have this hormonal drive that men have.
 So women have not evolved the ability to be aroused by a man’s body because their orgasm does not contribute to the reproductive process.
 There is no reason why female orgasm should occur during sexual activity with a lover.
 The circumstances in which women orgasm are much more limited than they are for men.
 But women are more self-sufficient than men because they do not need a lover.